Floor and Ceil from a BST

 Here is the code for ceil value:

 0 2 1 2 2 2 3 4 4 4 5 6 6 6 7 8 8 8 9 10 10 10 11 12 12 12 13 14 14 14 15 -1

 1. If tree is empty, i.e. root is null, return back to calling function.
 2. If current node address is not null, perform the following steps : (a) If current node data matches with the key value - We have found both our floor and ceil value.
 Hence, we return back to calling function. (b) If data in current node is lesser than the key value - We assign the current node data to the variable keeping track of current floor value and explore the right subtree, as it may contain nodes with values greater than key value. (c) If data in current node is greater than the key value - We assign the current node data to the variable keeping track of current ceil value and explore the left subtree, as it may contain nodes with values lesser than key value.
 3. Once we reach null, we return back to the calling function, as we have got our required floor and ceil values for the particular key value.

 Below is the implementation of the above approach:

 0 -1 2 1 -1 2 2 2 2 3 2 4 4 4 4 5 4 6 6 6 6 7 6 8 8 8 8 9 8 10 10 10 10 11 10 12 12 12 12 13 12 14 14 14 14 15 14 -1

 Space Complexity: O(1)

-1. Modify above code to find floor value of input key in a binary search tree.
+1. Modify the above code to find the floor value of the input key in a binary search tree.